dKab/blog/posts/year-in-review.md

 ## Photography

 I didn't do a lot of photography in the first half of the year, because, you know, the lockdown.
 There's not much to shoot inside one's apartment after all.
 I also had had issues with my Nikon for some time.
 It's been nagging me with this error, refusing to read memory card, and oftentimes I wouldn't bother taking it with me when I was going out because of how bulky it was.
 But I missed photography.
 So I decided to replace the old camera with something lighter, plus, I was eager to try a full-frame camera.
-In August I sold the Nikon and bought Sony aii with a small 35mm fix lens.
+In August I sold the Nikon and bought Sony a7ii with a small 35mm fix lens.
 It's much easier to carry around, as it can even fit in the pocket of my jacket.
 I took it with me on my trip to Crimea at the end of the summer, and shot a few beautiful pictures there.
 I continued to shoot steadily throughout the rest of the year, so this purchase has breathed new life into my hobby.

 ## Crimea